 Communication with your partner goes a long way.
 Katie D. shared, “Have your husband download an app on his phone to keep track of your cycle.
 Sounds funny but it helps when he knows it’s coming.
 He can be a little more accommodating and maybe even bring chocolate and flowers without being asked.”

 “I try to practice as much self-care as I can (when I can, of course),” says Samantha.
-“Things like face masks, reading a book, eating a piece of chocolate–or, who are we kidding, cake–, and also just being gentle with myself, especially when my mood is really low.
+“Things like face masks, reading a book, eating a piece of chocolate–or, who are we kidding, cake.
+Also just being gentle with myself, especially when my mood is really low.
 Feeling bad about feeling bad only makes it worse.”

 Whether it’s a nap, a piece of chocolate, or all of the above, I hope that I’ve given you a few ideas of how to take care of yourself, mommas!
 I’d love if you’d share your own self care rituals below in the comments or on our Facebook post!